-29. Having considered the comments and recommendation of the Project and Programme Review Committee, the Adaptation Fund Board decided to revise the operational policies and guidelines to amend the review process for small-size project and programme proposals so that:

-a) Small-size project and programme proposals can be submitted using a two-step review cycle, as an alternative to the one-step review cycle; and b) Small-size project and programme proposals are eligible for project formulation grants, at the time of endorsement of concept for such proposal, provided that the total budget of the proposed concept is not less than US\$ 500,000.
+- 29. Having considered the comments and recommendation of the Project and Programme Review Committee, the Adaptation Fund Board decided to revise the operational policies and guidelines to amend the review process for small-size project and programme proposals so that: - a) Small-size project and programme proposals can be submitted using a two-step review cycle, as an alternative to the one-step review cycle; and - b) Small-size project and programme proposals are eligible for project formulation grants, at the time of endorsement of the concept for such proposal, provided that the total budget of the proposed concept is not less than US\$ 500,000.

-Agenda Item 7: Report of 17th meeting of the Ethics and Finance Committee a) The Chair of the Board supported by the secretariat to prepare a management response to the Evaluation of the Fund (stage I) for consideration by the Board during the intersessional period; and b) The secretariat to prepare options for conducting stage II of the evaluation (portfolio evaluation) for consideration by the EFC at its 18th meeting.
+Agenda Item 7: Report of 17th meeting of the Ethics and Finance Committee b) The secretariat to prepare options for conducting stage II of the evaluation (portfolio evaluation) for consideration by the EFC at its 18th meeting.